tarwn/lessthandot-hugo/blogs/content/posts/2013-03-19-unique-index-difference-between-oracle.md

 _Msg 2601, Level 14, State 1, Line 1

-Cannot insert duplicate key row in object &#8216;dbo.TestUnique&#8217; with unique index &#8216;SomeIndex&#8217;.
+Cannot insert duplicate key row in object &#8216;dbo.TestUnique' with unique index &#8216;SomeIndex'.
 The duplicate key value is (<null>).

 The statement has been terminated.</null>_

 As you can see you can only have one NULL value in the table

 What about Oracle?
-Let&#8217;s take a look.
+Let's take a look.
 Run this whole block, it will create a table, a unique index and will insert the same data